theodoreyong9/AIWA/README.md

   recipient independently confirmed to own an active claim of 20.
 New whitepaper §7 and §26 security notes, Appendix H.18 and H.19.
 155 JS / 120 Rust tests total (114 lib + 6 integration).
+- Wired `checkSubmissionEligibility()` into the real submission pipeline — built and tested since an earlier phase, never actually called.
+  Injected into `submitModule()`/`submit_module()` as an optional dependency (matching the existing `registerModuleFn` pattern) so the pipeline itself stays free of any dependency on identity-cost or cadence state; `main.js` supplies the closure, computing the author's real current rank from their actual burn and cadence epoch.
+Gates only a genuinely new module id, confirmed to never gate an update to one the author already owns.
+Verified end to end, not just in
+  isolation: a real declining-rank second submission gets rejected with the specific ratio in the message; an improved-rank submission succeeds.
+5 JS + 5 Rust new tests.
+  **A real bug found testing this end to end, not by inspection**: JS's `recordNonce()` returned a fresh object containing only `usedNonces` on every call, silently discarding every OTHER author's tracked rank each time — invisible in every existing single-author test, only caught once a two-author sequential test was written specifically for this wiring.
+Fixed to preserve the rest of the state; a dedicated regression test now exercises exactly this case.
+Rust's `&mut`-based equivalent never had this failure mode at all, by the language's own aliasing rules, not because it was separately checked — recorded as a genuine language-level difference in this whitepaper's own appendix, not glossed over as "both languages equally safe by default."
+New whitepaper §27.4.1 update and Appendix H.20.
+160 JS / 125 Rust tests total.
+- **Made the reward formula immutable — a real fork risk closed, found by one direct question.** θ's reward parameters used to be a plain, freely-editable JS variable, never a DAG event — two domains could silently disagree about what the exact same accrual event was worth, simply from different values typed into Parameters.
+Closed with `formula-registry-reducer.js` / `formula_registry_reducer.rs`: a `formula-register` DAG event mints an id bound permanently to fixed `(alpha, beta, gamma, C, minQ)` — no update path exists, ever; the same id can never be re-minted with different parameters, matching `§8.1`'s content-addressing discipline applied to an economic object instead of an event.
+The real Proof-of-Will formula this project adopted is now `'genesis'` — a fixed protocol default needing no event or burn, specifically to avoid a bootstrapping paradox (a domain needs some formula before it could ever afford to mint a new one).
+Every other formula is a genuine mint, gated by a real registered identity — same application-layer pattern as `checkSubmissionEligibility`'s wiring, not a new mechanism.
+Which formula a domain currently uses is a separate, local, non-permanent choice from whether that formula exists and what it permanently is.
+  Verified directly: a mint registers with its real declared parameters; the same id cannot be re-minted (exactly one of two competing mints wins, deterministically, confirmed by folding twice independently); `'genesis'` itself cannot be overwritten; two domains minting independently converge to a registry containing both formulas after reconciliation.
+8 JS + 6 Rust tests.
+  **A real, functional near-miss found only by testing the actual switch end to end, not by code review**: JS's minted-formula entries are flat; Rust's nest the same fields under a `params` struct field for its own good type-level reasons. `main.js`'s first `currentRewardParams()` read `registry.formulas[id]?.params` — correct for the Rust shape, silently `undefined` for the JS one — so the `??
+GENESIS_FORMULA_PARAMS` fallback fired on every single switch to a minted formula.
+No crash, no visible error: the Parameters screen's read-only display (a separate, already-correct code path) would show the right numbers for whichever formula was selected, while the actual reward computation underneath kept silently using `genesis` regardless.
+Caught by an end-to-end check — mint, switch, assert the computed balance under hand-verifiable parameters — which produced the obviously-wrong unswitched value immediately, not a subtly-off number easy to mistake for something else.
+Fixed to read the flat shape directly; a dedicated regression test now asserts the JS entry has no `.params` field, so this exact confusion fails loudly if it's ever reintroduced.
+New whitepaper §10.1 and Appendix H.21.
+  168 JS / 131 Rust tests total (125 lib + 6 integration).